addharshini/DataAnonymizer/README.md

 1. To anonymize a file via CLI, run the following command:

     ```bash
-    python anonymizer.py input_file.txt
-    python anonymizer.py input_file.pdf
-    python anonymizer.py input_file.docx
+    python3 anonymizer.py sample.txt
     ```

-    Replace `input_file` with the path to your file.
+    Replace `sample.txt` with the path to your file.
 The anonymized text will be saved in a new file with the prefix `anonymized_`.

 2. The changes made during anonymization will be logged in the `anonymization_log.txt` file.